Nutrunity

 Looking again at the electrolyte exchange at the cell membrane, if the calcium-magnesium pump is not working efficiently, due to a lack of magnesium, then calcium will build up in the cells and have restricted access back into the blood -- often a leading factor in arthritis.
 Magnesium actually helps calcium to be absorbed in the first place and stored inside the bones in the form of calcium phosphate crystals.
 Magnesium also helps calcium to stay in solution in the body; preventing the formation of "stones" (e.g. gallstones).

 Neurotransmitters in the brain use magnesium, calcium and zinc to stimulate and regulate electrical activity.
 Calcium-rich brain cells can fire excessively, which can deplete their energy very quickly and, sometimes, lead to seizures, or even cell death.
-Magnesium lowers the threshold for those seizures, and so reduce the likelihood that they will happen.
+Magnesium lowers the threshold for those seizures, and so reduces the likelihood that they will happen.
 Brain cells damaged by toxicity will also fire inappropriately.
 Chemicals such as food additives, pesticides, herbicides, solvents and cleaning products can (for the most part) cross the blood-brain barrier and poison brain cells, even more so in the case of leaky brain (a process similar to leaky gut.
 This subject is extensively discussed in my upcoming books).
-Magnesium can help to protect the brain from the toxic effect of these chemicals.
+Magnesium can help to protect the brain from the toxic effects of these chemicals.

 Magnesium is also required for the production of serotonin, making it a useful nutrient for those with depression, and also for the production of dopamine, low levels of which are associated with Parkinson’s disease.